 While you can start your seeds outside, we recommend getting them going indoors to give them (and you!) the best chance possible.

 First, choose a container for your seedlings that provides good drainage, like clay or peat pots, wood flats, or even old yogurt containers.

 Use a sterilized and fertilized seed starting soil mix, which can be purchased at your local garden center.
 Soil from your yard will likely be too dense, won’t provide enough drainage, and might contain bugs.

 Look around your house for a warm place for your seeds to live, like on top of the refrigerator or other warm-running appliances.
 Keep in mind that once your seeds begin to sprout, they’ll need at least four hours of light a day.

-- Fill your containers with your seed starting mix to the top.
-Make a small hole in the soil about ⅛ to ¼ inch deep and place at least two seeds inside.
-This easily doubles your chances of successful germination, and if both seeds sprout you can easily pluck out the weaker looking one.
-Gently compress the soil on top of the seed to create good seed to soil contact.
+Fill your containers with your seed starting mix, making a small hole in the soil ⅛ to ¼ inch deep.
+Pop two seeds into each whole.
+Why two?
+This doubles your chances of growth and if both seeds sprout, you can easily pluck out the weaker of the two.
+Gently compress the soil over the seed.

 Time to water.
 Make sure each container is moist all the way through and that it stays that way while the seeds are germinating.
 If the soil dries out, it could end the germination process.